-For a researcher to create an interactive, three dimensional Virtual Reality installation based on the popular Kerala legend of Perumtachan’s temple pond.
+For the creation of an an interactive, three dimensional Virtual Reality installation based on the popular Keralan legend of Perumtachan’s temple pond.
 The installation will allow spectators to experience and interact with a simulated environment through a head mounted display unit.
 The project aims to explore the artistic possibilities of Virtual Reality and questions religious indoctrination of legends by making them available for public access.
 The outcomes of the project will be the interactive site specific installation and a research paper.
 The Grantee's deliverables to IFA with the Final Report will be photo and video documentations, sketches, 3D models and prototypes, source codes, design iterations of the installation and the manuscript of the paper.
-Grant funds will pay for materials, equipment hire, professional fees, travel, publicity and an accountant’s fee.
+Grant funds will pay for travel and living costs, equipment hire, disseminations costs, materials, printing and stationery, professional fees, workshop costs, and an accountant’s fee.

 For documenting the complex and conflicted history of the evolution of the Malayalam script in the computer era through the exploration of the Rachana movement in Kerala.
 Outcomes of the project will include a free and open Malayalam font based on the original script, a website archiving published material related to the language campaign for the original script, and a book printed in this script narrating the history, evolution and present status of the Malayalam Lipi and Unicode language technology.